humburg/quant-getting-started/_posts/2019-07-08-quant_vs_qual.md

 > and qualitative reseach collections.
 What do questions in each group have
 > in common?
 What are the differences between the groups?
 {:.discussion}

+### Strengths of Qualitative Methods

+### What can Quantitative Methods add to this

+## Quantitative Methods need Quantitative Data

+### What distinguishes Quantitative Data

+## Combining Quantitative and Qualitative Methods